peet86/apple-books-epub-cleaner/README.md

-# Apple Books EPUB Cleaner - macOS Right-Click Script Setup
+# Apple Books EPUB Cleaner

+This script can be run both from the command line and as an AppleScript action for seamless integration with macOS Finder.

 ## What This Does